dustinpfister/blog_posts/_posts/threejs-shader-material.md

 ### Source code examples are also on Github

 I also have the source code examples that I am writing about here up on [my Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-shader-material).
+This is also where I park the source code examples for the [many other blog posts that I have wrote on threejs](/categories/three-js/) over the years as well.

 ### Version Numbers matter

-When I was first writing this post I was using r146 of threejs.
+When I was first writing this post I was using [r146 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) and thus I have followed the style rules I have set with that revision when making these.
+Threejs is still to this day a very fast moving project, and depending on how wide of a range of devices you want to target the latest is not always the greatest just yet.
+As of this writing there are a whole lot of code breaking changes up ahead.
+In any case when it comes to working out issues with code examples on the open web always be mindful of what version is being used on both ends.

 ## 1 - Basic, hello world exmaples of THREE.ShaderMaterial in threejs